 Bridge Maintenance (surface cleaning)

-- Pot holes are repaired between the Summer and Fall months.
+- Pot holes and Asphalt repairs are completed between the Spring, Summer, and Fall months.

 - August 18, 2020: Patching completed on Rainbow Road south of WID bridge.
 Permanent overlay patch is planned.

 Catch Basin (also known as storm drain) maintenance